 Hygiene inspections are daily (pre-SSOP's and SSOP's); quarterly verification of the cleaning process.
 Action points related to the pre-SSOP and SSOP are daily discussed in the Tier1 meetings and corrective actions are taken quick and effectively.
-Beside the day-to-day there are quarterly inspections done by the managers of the production departments at the construction and prerequisite programme demands of the site.
+Beside the day-to-day checks there are monthly inspections done per line on SSOP ( to check he construction and prerequisite programme), records seen from June and Dec 2021.
 Deviations are discussed in the Tier1 meetings and the follow up is demonstrable via action lists.